paperdave/creative-toolkit/README.md

 this repo is a flake that contains derivations for the toolkit binaries, but also software I depend on:

-- Creative toolkit itself.
+- `default`: Creative toolkit itself.
+Also available as `creative-toolkit`.
+Currently does not build.
-- Blackmagic Fusion Studio 18
+- Blackmagic Fusion:
-  - Does not currently support Fusion 9 (free), meaning you need to buy a license to use this.
+  - `fusion-studio`: Fusion Studio 18 (latest version)
-  - Currently does not export the Render node
+  - `fusion-free`: Fusion 9 Free (from 2017, currently does not build)
-- Bun
+  - We currently do not export the Render node, but plan to in the near future.
-  - Overrides the nixpkg version to be more updated, since upstream updates slowly especailly during the beta.
+- `bun`

 ## project structure

-a video project consists of an audio file from a DAW like Bitwig Studio (wav format), and then a folder of fusion compositions, where ever frame of the final video is covered by exactly one comp. files are named in a format like `000-000_label.comp`, where the numbers indicate frame ranges.
+a video project consists of an audio file from a DAW like Bitwig Studio (wav format), and then a folder of project files, where ever frame of the final video is covered by exactly one file. files are named in a format like `000-000_label.comp`, where the numbers indicate frame ranges.
 The ranges in filenames are automatically written for you, so this is just a visual sorting thing.
+Currently project files can only be Fusion compositions, but I would like to support Blender files and maybe a custom renderer later on.

-run `ct init` to make the current folder a project, aka creates the `project.json` metadata file. a project has a display name and an id. the id is used for artifact files, such as `./in-the-summer.webm` as the final video output, as well as render store entry names.
+run `ct init` to make the current folder a project, aka creates the `project.json` metadata file. a project has a display name and an id. the id is used for artifact files, such as `./in-the-summer.webm` as the final video output, as well as in render store entry names.

 ## render store